Where to Eat: Restaurants in Petaluma

 But Wait, There's More …

 Of course, this list is just a starting point for creating your own Petaluma adventures, culinary or otherwise.
-For more ideas, check our listings of all Petaluma restaurants, and read An Evening in Historic Downtown Petaluma, Five Fun Things to Do in Petaluma, and Getting Around Petaluma.
+For more ideas, read An Evening in Historic Downtown Petaluma, Five Fun Things to Do in Petaluma, and Getting Around Petaluma.

 Written by Sonoma Insider Patricia Henley.